Right and Responsibilities

 - You have the right to voice complaints, grievances, or general concern about the care you or your loved one receives.
 Please know, providing this type of feedback will not negatively affect future care or treatment.

-Western Maryland Health System actively gathers and values the feedback that you and the community give us.
+UPMC Western Maryland actively gathers and values the feedback that you and the community give us.
 We evaluate all feedback provided and make improvements to address your concerns as appropriate.

 - We recommend you discuss your concern directly with the staff member caring for you.